 Originally bred from Foxhounds and Bloodhounds imported from Ireland and Scotland to the U.S., the Redbone Coonhound was intended to hunt raccoons, a distinctly North American purpose.

 Immediately recognizable for the sheer, red coat, the Redbone Coonhound is a regal and graceful medium-large sized dog with extremely well-honed hunting capabilities, a melodic and powerful howl, a friendly, intelligent temperament and a vigilant work ethic.

-They are all round dependable dogs which have won plaudits the world over for its versatile, adaptive nature which makes it a great family or working dog.
+They are all-round dependable dogs that have won plaudits the world over for its versatile, adaptive nature which makes it a great family or working dog.

 Redbone Coonhound Puppies – Before You Buy…

 Welcoming a dog into your family is a big decision to make for anybody to make, there are tough decisions to be made and many personal considerations to ponder.